lhugens/vault/README.md

 ## About

 Vault is a password-storage utility.
-It stores passwords using the AES encryption protocol, which can later be decrypted and read by the vault owner. \
-The password are encrypted using the AES protocol and stored in hexadecimal form in a JSON file, '.vault'.
+It encrypts and stores passwords locally, which can later be retried by the user.
+The passwords are encrypted using the AES protocol and stored in hexadecimal form in a JSON file, '.vault'.
 Upon the creation of a vault, the user must define the vault's key, which is used in the encryption algorithm.

 ## WARNING